Leadership in Environmental Project Management & Consulting

 • Performing comprehensive environmental compliance and management audits

-• Reviewing proposed and final environmental regulations (federal, state, and local) related to:
+• Reviewing federal, state, and local proposed and final environmental regulations

 • Preparing technical comments and position papers on proposed regulations for submission to regulatory authorities